ai4reason/enigma-gpu-server/README.md

 * `weight_type` should be set to `2` (to use a sigmoid-like function to translate neural network's logits to the interval _(0,1)_)
 * `threshold` is a threshold to decide which clause weights should be consider positives/negatives (use 0.5 as a default).

-An example E's strategy with `EnigmaticTfs` is as follows:
+An example E strategy with `EnigmaticTfs` is as follows:

 ```
 eprover -s --print-statistics --resources-info --definitional-cnf=24 --split-aggressive